Dulakhapatna railway station

 Dulakhapatna railway station is a halt railway station on Kharagpur–Puri line, part of the Howrah–Chennai main line under Khurda Road railway division of East Coast Railway zone.
 It is situated at Jhatiasahi, Bandalo in Jajpur district in the Indian state of Odisha.

 History

 In between 1893 and 1896 the East Coast State Railway constructed Howrah–Chennai main line.
 Kharagpur–Puri branch was finally opened for public in 1901.
+Dulakhapatna derives its name from Dular Khan, the general of Tarakote Raj, who in the late 1740s, was awarded with the village where presently the station stands.
 The route was electrified in several phases.
 In 2005, Howrah–Chennai route was completely electrified.